Applications will be available on July 1st.

 Each year, we receive more applications for the program than there are spaces available.
 Participants will be selected based upon a careful review of the applications.
 Each application is reviewed and rated by the staff and student leaders of the program and a consensus is reached.
 Those invited to participate will need to promptly complete registration forms and submit payment.
 Students may apply to other pre-orientation programs as well and then decide which program to attend based upon their selection status.

 Applications are due by July 14th 11:59pm ET.
 Be on the watch for email updates!

 Cost of Program:

-Each participant is required to pay a program fee.
-This fee will be between $25.00 and $60.00 and will be finalized prior to acceptance into the program.
-The fee will cover t-shirt, water bottle, mask, possible lunch, and transportation to hiking locations if allowed.
-Financial aid is available to anyone who receives any aid to come to Penn.
+Each participant is required to pay a program fee of $395.
+Financial assistance is available to anyone who receives any aid to come to Penn.
 Please check the bottom of the application to be considered.

 If you have questions, please contact Laurie McCall at LMCCALL@UPENN.EDU.